Mayoral elections in Alexandria, Virginia: 2018

+The general election for mayor of Alexandria, Virginia, was held on November 6, 2018.
+Justin Wilson was elected as mayor, running unopposed in the general election.
+Wilson defeated first-term incumbent Allison Silberberg in the Democratic primary.

 Democratic primary

 The Democratic primary was held on June 18.
 Vice-mayor Justin Wilson won the Democratic primary, unseating first-term incumbent Allison Silberberg in what was regarded to be an upset victory.